 The Army's mission to fight and win our nation's wars remains unchanged.
 Climate change makes this mission more challenging.
-The Army must proactively address climate risks to maintain its strategic edge in a climate-altered world.
-The Army Climate Strategy will increase the resilience of our installations as well as the capabilities of our fighting force, while at the same time reducing the vulnerability of our soldiers, our physical assets, and operational supply lines.
-Nothing we are doing to address these risks comes at the expense of readiness.
+The Army must proactively address climate risks to maintain our strategic edge in a climate-altered world.
+The Army Climate Strategy will put us on a path toward building a more modern, resilient and capable force of the future.
+By reducing our reliance on fuel, the Climate Strategy also minimizes the vulnerability of our soldiers, our physical assets, and operational supply lines.
+Nothing we are doing to address climate risks comes at the expense of readiness.
 To the contrary, climate resilience is a key part of readiness.

-The goals of the Army's Climate Strategy will put us on a path toward building a more modern, resilient and capable force of the future.
-For example, we are working to install microgrids on every installation by 2035, with a goal of combining these systems with enough carbon-free energy generation and battery storage to self-sustain critical missions at all Army installations by 2040.
-Microgrids include on-site power generation and controllable distribution systems, and, depending on the power source, energy storage.
+Microgrids are a central feature of Army's resilience planning.
+Microgrids, which can include on-site power generation, controllable distribution systems and energy storage, promote resilience by islanding on-base power in the event of an off-base power interruption.
+We plan to install microgrids on every installation by 2035, with a goal of combining these systems with enough carbon-free energy generation and battery storage to self-sustain critical missions at all Army installations by 2040.
 Currently, the Army has 28 operational microgrids, with nine under construction and 18 in design.

-To help inform how our installations and facilities will specifically mitigate or adapt to the effects of climate change, the Army is moving forward on Installation Climate Resilience Plans (ICRP) as required by 10 USC 2864.
-ICRPs will incorporate data from the Defense Climate Assessment Tool (originally developed by Army) among other relevant data sources to identify a specific installation's vulnerability to climate change impacts based on the geographic region where that installation is based.
-The ICRPs are valuable tools to inform installation leaders and planners about locationspecific short and long-range climate impacts.
-Having this information helps to understand risk and identify mitigation actions that will protect the Army's ability to train and deploy under climate-altered conditions.
+To help inform how our installations and facilities will specifically mitigate or adapt to the effects of climate change, the Army is moving forward on Installation Climate Resilience Plans (ICRP) as required by Title 10 U.S. Code § 2864.
+ICRPs incorporate data from the Defense Climate Assessment Tool (originally developed by

+Army) among other relevant data sources to identify a specific installation's vulnerability to climate change impacts based on the geographic region where that installation is located.
+The ICRPs are valuable tools to inform installation leaders and planners about location-specific short- and long-term climate impacts.
+This information helps us better understand risk and identify mitigation actions that will protect the Army's ability to train and deploy under climate-altered conditions.
 The Army has completed ICRPs for Fort Carson, Colorado, and Anniston Army Depot, Alabama, and has ICRPs underway for Forts Greely and Wainwright, Alaska, Fort Bragg, North Carolina, and Fort Bliss, Texas.
 ICRPs will be initiated in FY 2023 for Fort Hood, Texas, and Fort Stewart, Georgia.

 When it comes to the operational force, we are examining how a reduction in energy usage can enhance warfighting capability.
 Working closely with industry partners, the Army is engineering and testing anti-idle retrofit kits for all tactical wheeled vehicles, with procurement beginning in FY 2025.
-Intelligent anti-idle controls reduce engine run-times by up to 50%, reduce fuel consumption by at least 20%, improve silent watch capability, and reduce maintenance costs.
+Intelligent anti-idle controls reduce engine run-times by up to 50%, reduce fuel consumption by up to 30%, improve silent watch capability, and reduce maintenance costs.
 The Army is also developing and testing technologies for hybrid-electric tactical vehicles, with a goal to field hybrid drive tactical vehicles by 2035 and fully electric tactical vehicles by 2050.
-These efforts will enhance operational capability, increased sprint speed, extended range, increased reliability, and lower fuel consumption, which significantly lessens supply line vulnerabilities.
+These efforts will enhance operational capability and mitigate risks to soldiers through reduced acoustic and thermal signature, silent mobility, increased sprint speed, extended range, and lower fuel consumption, resulting in significantly reduced supply line vulnerabilities.
 Early technology demonstrators of hybrid-electric vehicles are in the testing stages.